top of page

 Public speaking has been a part of my work since my first corporate job out of college.
 I encourage a high level of interaction and engagement by including representations of my audience through images and video.
 During my presentations, I would see the look of surprise and pride of the Black ☥ Indigenous ☥ Immigrant People.
 They would often wait in line to thank me after the session.

 I was often the only Black employee or manager and felt the pressure to conform to company culture.
 However, all nationalities enjoyed my presentations which made it difficult for white people to ignore the inclusion of Black ☥ Indigenous ☥ Immigrant People or the positive feedback I would receive.
-Over time, the pressure to conform transformed into the courage to speak truth to power, and inclusion became my mission.
+Over time, the pressure to conform transformed into the courage to speak truth to power, and pluralism became my mission.

 While preparing for a presentation for a group of youth leaders, I struggled to find empowering images of Black, Indian, Indigenous, Middle Eastern, Asian, Caribbean and other students to include in my PowerPoint slides.
 Because I teach Qigong, I wanted a picture of a Black male taking a deep breath.
 Every picture that I found was of a Black male smoking a cigarette.
 I was horrified to see a plethora of images of young Asian girls in bikinis when I searched for a picture of an Asian student.
 I was especially disturbed by the lack of Indigenous and Pacific Islander images – a challenge that I still work to overcome.
 Although my image searches have improved over the years, I consistently find myself spending hours sifting through images of white people to find relevant images of Black ☥ Indigenous ☥ Immigrant People.
 I took the time to offer feedback to one of my biggest outside sources of images.
 While they have some beautiful images to offer, I shared with them that: